 Or not.

 We do not have to cooperate with our life’s invitation.
-We have ideas of our own about what is worth living for, and how our life should be.
-This is a problem.
-How do we get ourselves together with our life’s need of us?
+We have ideas of our own about what is worth living for and how our life should be.
+The problem is how to get ourselves together with our life’s need of us?

 The problem has different facets.
 There is the life that is our life to live, the life that exhibits and expresses the qualities and character, interests and abilities, aptitudes and inclinations—the combination of which is unique to us, sets us apart from everyone else, and makes us an individual who has never been, or will be.
 This is one aspect of how things are.